nicolargo/glances/docs/aoa/folders.rst

 .. image:: ../_static/folders.png

-If the size can not be computed (non existing folder, read right error), a '?' is displayed.
+If the size can not be computed, a '?' (non existing folder) or a '!' (read right error) is displayed.

 Each item is defined by: